But don't you think most writers want the big advance?

 Here is the thing about me as an agent: I am not only looking for literature that may be a contender.
 If I cry at three different points in a manuscript—even if it is lumpy, and overlong, and deeply flawed—then I am going to go to bat for it.
 I love finding something and getting the whole world to read it.
 Changing somebody's life.
 Changing a writer's life.
 I love the thrill of loving something and really believing in it, and then selling it really well.
 All agents know when they've done a good job.
 They know when they've done a crappy job too.
 They know when they've let their author down and when they've let themselves down by extension.
 It doesn't matter if you've sold the book for a song or really aggressively.
 You know when you've done well by a book and the book's author.
 And then having it all work out?
 Having it be published well?
 Being part of that ride?
 I mean, it's great to be right.
 It's wonderfully validating.
 It's thrilling to share in an author's success.
 Frank McCourt is an obvious example.
 What gets better than that?
 And to have an author who remains unspoiled, like Frank has?
 It is just a joy to represent an author like that.
 He always has been.
 He's so appreciative and never complains.
 And when he does complain it's because he's making a joke out of it.
 He called me up one time, maybe a year after Angela's Ashes had come out, and he said, "Oh Lord, Molly, the taxes."
 And I said, "No, no, no, no, no. If you're making enough money to complain about taxes, you don't get to complain about taxes."
 He laughed and said, "All right, fine!"
 He's just a joy to work with.

-Is there anything you haven't accomplished that you still
+Is there anything you haven't accomplished that you still want to?

 No. I just want to always be in the game.
 I want to work for at least another ten years.
 I don't want to retire when I'm in a walker.
 The reason why this is such a great job, first of all, is that I've been able to work around my children and my life.
 I have been able to call my hours my own to an unusual extent, in a way that would not have been possible if I stayed at Doubleday.
 But I have a very highly developed work ethic.
 I work really hard.
 What is extraordinary about this business is that we get to be more interesting than we would otherwise be.
 Because of our work.
 That's really important.
 In other words, we do go to dinner parties, and we do meet interesting people, and reading remains and will always remain a great common currency.
 It's fantastic to work in the world of ideas, and great plots, and the great insights that are given to us by writers.
 I don't ever want to be far away from that.
 And I won't be.
 I refuse.
 I feel deeply privileged to be in this business.
 So what if it's changing?
 I'm not going to change as quickly as it changes—there's room for troglodytes like me.
 And I'm never going to rest on my laurels.
 Because if you aren't always excited to get something in that is fresh and new, then you shouldn't be in this business.
 If you're just going along like a hamster in a wheel, then you've lost the pure white heat that makes this business so much fun.
 And it should be challenging.
 That's what separates the great agents from the good agents.